mcosovic/JuliaGrid.jl/docs/src/tutorials/dcOptimalPowerFlow.md

 𝐏ₗₘ = [system.generator.capability.minActive system.generator.capability.maxActive]
 ```

-To retrieve this equality constraint from the model, we can utilize the following code:
+To retrieve constraints from the model, we can use:
 ```@repl DCOptimalPowerFlow
-print(analysis.constraint.capability.active)
+print(analysis.method.constraint.capability.active)
 ```

 ---